daniellerch/stego-retweet/README.md

     export LOG_PATH="/home/user/log"
     ```

+- The maximum log file size is `5` Megabytes by default.
+If you want to change this value, you just have to run the following command specifying the new value in Megabytes:

+    ```bash
+    export LOG_MAX_MEGABYTES="7"
+    ```

+- Finally, the maximum number of rotated log files, by default `3`, but if you want to change this value you just have to execute the following command:

+    ```bash
+    export LOG_MAX_FILES="5"
+    ```

 ## Hide a message

 To hide a message you have to execute "stegoretweet.py" with the "send" option and the message you want to hide.